 Where does your money go?

-Congratulations to all the recipients of 2014 Brain Foundation Research Gift Awards.
+Congratulations to all the recipients of 2015 Brain Foundation Research Gift Awards.
 In 2015 we awarded 13 grants, including the first Major Research Gift to Dr Neil Spratt from the University of Newcastle.

 Professor The Honourable Dame Marie Bashir AO CVO has been the Guest of Honour and presented the Awards almost every year since they started at The Great Hall, Sydney University.
 This makes the Awards Ceremony a very special occasion when successful applicants explain the nature and aims of their projects.